ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Identity Evidence must be conveyed during the establishment of any trust-based relationship.
 Specific use cases will define the minimum types of identities required by a particular Relying Party.
 At minimum, a Relying Party MUST able to verify the identity of a Verifier it chooses to trust.
-This Identity Evidence will often consist of a Verifier signature aross the Attestation Results; and this signature could only have come from a key pair maintained by a trusted developer or operator of the Verifier.
+This Identity Evidence will often consist of a Verifier signature across the Attestation Results; and this signature could only have come from a key pair maintained by a trusted developer or operator of the Verifier.
 Also at minimum for connectivity related relationships, each set of Attestation Results must be provably and non-reputably bound to the identity of the specific Attesting Environment.

 In a subset of use cases, these two pieces of Identity Evidence may be sufficient for a Relying Party to successfully meet the criteria for its Appraisal Policy for Attestation Results.